 L L Bean Mallard Field Decoys.
 These are among the most difficult of the Bean/Soule decoys to obtain.
 There seem to be two reasons.
 The first and foremost is few were made.
 They were only offered for a short time and many hunters didn't realize their potential and/or didn't gun where they could use decoys on shore.
 The second reason seems to be guys who have them are attached to them.
 They bring back warm and fuzzy memories of glorious days with the ducks.
 I will sell two or three, your choice.
 If you want two, you get the two on the left in the picture above.
 The male has some head rubs and one small chip in the cork, shown in photo.
 The hen has paint rubs on head and neck.
 Both show paint rubs along the high ridges on their primaries.
 There is nothing wrong with the hen's bill!
 She just took that moment to grab a bite to eat.
 Bill is complete and completely original in every way.
 Overall I grade these two decoys as Exc-.
-Price for 2 on the left: $385
+Price for 2 on the left: SOLD (cul)

 If you want all three (they have been together since they were made, hunted together as rig mates, and now living in retirement together), that is generally the way they were offered in the catalogs.
 That is one feeding hen and two upright drakes.
 The drake on the right has the same paint rubs as mentioned above, but not as many and he has no missing cork chips.
 He is Exc.
-Price for the three $595
+Price for the three SOLD (ltl)

 Just a word of wisdom about the number of hens.
 Usually Bean offered three decoys as a set for slightly less than if you bought they separately.
 In every case, it was two drakes and one hen.
 That automatically makes the hens twice as scarce as the drakes.
-Throw in the sexy feeding position of the hens, and, bingo, they bring a premium, if you can find one.
+Throw in the sexy feeding position of the hens, and, bingo, they bring a premium, if you can find them.

 Bill Cranmer Hollow Oversized Canvasback Drake.
 This decoy has so much going for it, it is hard to know where to begin.
 It is a magnum size, measuring 18" from bill tip to tail tip and 9 1/2" wide.
 It is hollowed from below with what appears to be a very thin fiberglass bottom with the weight somehow worked into the fiberglass.
 Pretty slick.
 It is signed, "Cranmer" and dated, 1967.
 Also written on the bottom is "1 of 9", "Canvasback Male" and "shot over by Richard Bishop, artist".
 Ward style paint job with beautifully executed gesso texturing on the back.
 That is a lot going on for one decoy!
 Mint. $1250